 And Baby Expos are where I find much of my inspiration.
 I know so well the look on pregnant couples’ faces when they arrive at the stand, clutching a list.
 That specific mix of excitement and slight trepidation, in search of items to ready their lives for this massive change on the horizon.
 And it is always interesting to see the list and hear their opinions on what items they think are most important.

 One definite item on all parents’ lists is a bed of sorts for baby to sleep in.
 But should they opt for a camp cot or a traditional cot?
 I want to offer my personal opinion as a dad, based on my own experience with children.
-This experience led to us developing the BabyWombWorld Camp Cot and Co-Sleeper, which gives away my answer, I suppose.
+This experience led to us developing the BabyWombWorld Camp Cot, which gives away my answer, I suppose.
 I truly believe that a camp-cot can fulfil in all your babies needs until they move to a single bed.

 Camp cot or traditional cot